• Canadian Travel

 Trevi Fountain

-The fountain has been in place since 19 BC, but the facade we know today was created in the 1700’s.
+The fountain has existed since 19 BC, but the facade we know today was created in the 1700’s.
 The sculpture surrounding the fountain is Triton taming the seahorse Hippocamps.

 Plan on 10-15 minutes.